-At a time when many companies are asking their staff to work from home, to avoid the risks associated with COVID-19, managers and small business owners are suddenly finding themselves in a position where they have a large group of remote workers to manage.
+At a time when many companies are asking their staff to work from home, managers and small business owners are suddenly finding themselves in a position where they have a large group of remote workers to manage.

 If your managers are now managing a remote team, it is vital that they maintain the visibility into what's happening within their team, now that the team are not all in the office together.
 It's easy for your remote staff to lose their focus and to feel more isolated from their manager and their colleagues.
 Over time, this can lead to a less engaged and a less productive remote workforce.
 Furthermore, your managers may not be experienced enough to manage so many remote employees concurrently.
 They will need help.